sachinkagarwal/hootie/README.md

     * Create the root_path(s) - base directories - on each NFS-server where subdirectories corresponding to NFS volumes will be created.
 2. On the Hootie server

-    * Create a sudo-enabled system account (lets call it sysact) with a home directory and use visudo to give it password-less sudo capability.
+    * Create a sudo-enabled system account (lets call it vagrant) with a home directory and use visudo to give it password-less sudo capability.
     * Install
     ```
     sudo apt-get update